dfarchon/gamehub/README.md

-# FOCG Rabbit Hole
+# Game Hub

-The latest updates for broadly-defined on-chain games.
+The latest updates for onchain games.

 Access to the latest onchain games website with one click.

 ## Todo list

 1. raise a cool name
 2. Add more docs to make it easier for others to use the code as a template.
 3. Add a tipping feature + comments

 # Previous log